OneEase/Website/docs/easelock/app.md

 ### Error Detection and Correction

-To detect and correct errors, we implement the following mechanisms:
+To ensure reliable transmission of packets, we need to detect packet loss and retransmit the packets.
+We will use a timeout-based and ACK approach to detect packet loss.
+If the transmitting end does not receive an ACK packet within a certain time period (e.g., 100ms), it assumes the packet is lost and retransmits the packet.

 #### Packet Acknowledgment

-The receiving end sends an acknowledgment packet (ACK) for each packet received correctly.
+The receiving end sends an acknowledgment packet (ACK) for each packet received.
 The ACK packet includes the Packet Number (PN),Sequence Number (SN) and a status field indicating whether the packet was received correctly.
+The error ACK is sent if receiving end receives incorrect packet (e.g., checksum fails, wrong SN).

 Here's an updated code snippet in the Android app to support ACK:

 ```
 public static final byte MSG_TYPE_ACK = 0x06;
-public static Message createAckMessage(byte packetNumber, byte sequenceNumber, boolean status) {
+public static Message createAckMessage(short packetNumber, byte sequenceNumber, boolean status) {
     byte[] payload = new byte[3];
-    payload[0] = packetNumber;
+    payload[0] = (byte) (packetNumber >> 8);
+    payload[1] = (byte) (packetNumber & 0xFF);
-    payload[1] = sequenceNumber;
+    payload[2] = sequenceNumber;
-    payload[2] = (byte) (status ?
+    payload[3] = (byte) (status ?
 1 : 0);
     return new Message(MSG_TYPE_ACK, (short) payload.length, payload);
 }
 ```